Brian-Magnuson/nico/docs/design/overview.md

     let y = p.field    // Automatic dereference
 ```

-### Index expressions
+### Subscript expressions

-Index expressions are used to access elements of arrays.
+Subscript expressions are used to access elements of arrays.
 These use square brackets:
 ```
 array[0]
 ```